ydahal1/ydahal1/ReadMe.md

-What is the hardest part about sky diving?
-The ground.
+How many South Americans does it take to change a lightbulb?
+A Brazilian

 [
-Sat Jan 17 00:30:08 UTC 2026
+Sun Jan 18 00:34:40 UTC 2026
  ]